-Texas State University's commitment to safety and security remains stronger than ever.
 This Annual Security and Fire Safety Report contains information about our safety and security policies, procedures, and programs implemented to protect the welfare of our university community.
-This report provides crime and fire statistics for the previous three years, and it reflects the combined efforts of many in our community to not only meet but to exceed standards that lead to a safe and secure environment.
+It also provides crime statistics for the three most recent calendar years concerning crimes that occurred on TXST campuses.
+Not only is this report required by the Clery Act, but it is an important tool in helping our community stay informed.